modular-magician/chef-google-sql/README.md

   ID.

 * `password` -
+  Required.
 The password for the user.

 #### Label
 Set the `u_label` property when attempting to set primary key